-- 1. To prepare students academically, emotionally, and behaviorally to return to McFarland High School - 2.
+- 1. To prepare students academically, emotionally, and behaviorally to return to McFarland High School or to stay on track to meet the requirement for earning a high school diploma - 2.
 To promote articulation of curriculum and teaching of "same skills courses" that match those at MHS - 3.
 To assist students in attaining sufficient credits and appropriate instruction to enable them to earn a high school diploma